kitswas/FL-based-Sector-Selection/README.md

 poetry shell # activate the virtual environment
 ```

+> [!IMPORTANT]
+> The prerequisites listed above have changed since the original publication of the paper.
+> To see the list of dependencies, please refer to the [`pyproject.toml`](./pyproject.toml) file.

 Poetry will create a virtual environment and install all the dependencies in it.
 The virtual environment can be deactivated by running `exit` or closing the terminal.

 ### Cite This paper